-However, there are some great new surprises awaiting in almost every non-native environment.
+However, there are some great new surprises waiting in almost every non-native environment!

-For example, while I was at first resentful of the lack of spice in Argentine culture, I am now actively craving Buenos Aires pizza.
+For example, while at first I was resentful of the lack of spice in Argentine food, I now actively crave Buenos Aires pizza.

 As for English/North American dishes, just wait until you tell ESL learners about apple pie.
 They’ll want to do a foreign exchange immediately.

-To keep it specific enough, talk about the typical breakfast, lunch, snack, and dinner foods/times.
-Do a bullet point contrast with the students’ native culture(s).
+- To keep it specific enough, talk about the typical breakfast, lunch, snack and dinner foods (and what time they’re eaten, if you didn’t already cover that).

 - Worksheet: Hand out a menu with common foods from the English culture you’re exploring.
-Exercise by ordering food off the menu.
+Students practice by ordering food off the menu.

-- Role Play: Choose a common cultural food to make and get students to narrate a step-by-step recipe.
+- Role play: Choose a common cultural food to make, and get students to narrate a step-by-step recipe.
 The cooking activity will also help students review or incorporate simple commands.
 For example: “Mix salt and sugar into the dough,” “Add chocolate chips.”
-(Yes, a shout out to one of my favorite North American desserts.)
+(A shout-out to one of my favorite North American desserts!)

 5. Nice to Meet You: Navigating Social Circumstances

-It’s not just greetings that can cause a bit of disorientation.
+It’s not just greetings or timing that can cause a bit of disorientation for language learners.

 Humans tend to have a Venn diagram of talking and eating or drinking when socializing, but even these situations can have many subtle differences.